AntonKA/ai-that-works/2025-10-28-ralph-wiggum-coding-agent-power-tools/IMPLEMENTATION_PLAN.md

   - Project structure overview
   - Development tips and troubleshooting

-#### Tasks Remaining:
-- [ ] 13.2: Write Reference Documentation (docs/reference.md)
-  - Complete CLI command reference (parse, check, fmt, generate)
-  - BAML syntax reference
-  - All supported attributes and their usage
-  - Type system documentation
-  - Jinja template syntax
-  - Error messages reference

-**Validation**: ✅ Getting Started and Building guides are comprehensive and accurate.
+**Validation**: ✅ All documentation guides are comprehensive and accurate.
 - Getting Started guide: 278 lines covering all basic and intermediate features
 - Building guide: 319 lines with complete build and test workflows
+- Reference guide: 1,619 lines with complete API and language reference
+- All tests pass (2/2 passed)
+- Documentation verified against source code

 ---